-Miserable weather and post holiday financial stress leaves many people feeling more sad, tired, and irritable than usual.
+Miserable weather and post-holiday financial stress leave many people feeling more sad, tired and irritable than usual.

-“Christmas is a real distraction – you’re so busy that you forget all your problems,” explains Christine Northam, counselor with Relate.
-“By January we have low energy and we’re tired; consequently, a lot of couples who were having problems at the end of last year tend to break up.”
+“Christmas is a real distraction – you’re so busy that you forget all your problems,” explains Christine Northam, a counselor with Relate.
+“By January we have low energy and we’re tired; a lot of couples who were having problems at the end of last year break up.”

-The first Monday in January typically sees a surge in divorce filings and he national divorce rate continues to increase through February and finally peaks in March
+The first Monday in January typically sees a surge in divorce filings, and the national divorce rate continues to increase through February and finally peaks in March.

-According to Diana Shepherd, the co-founder and editorial director of Divorce Magazine, divorce lawyers acquire the most new clients the first two months of the year.
+According to Diana Shepherd, the co-founder and editorial director of Divorce Magazine, divorce lawyers gain the newest clients in the first two months of the year.

 “Before Christmas and the New Year people want to preserve the illusion they are happy,” she explains.
 “There is the whole New Year’s resolution element.
 People want to change their lives to make them better.
 And maybe the holidays just didn’t go that well.
 Finally, one of the couple says, enough is enough and decides they are not going to go through it all again next year.”